Back to Blogs

 Foundational model footprint

-This is the signal most GEO frameworks leave out.
+Most GEO frameworks leave this signal out.
 It builds through sustained presence in high-authority, training-eligible content over time: coverage in publications AI labs license, academic references, media mentions, and consistent brand association across years of authoritative text.

 Building foundational model knowledge is a 12 to 18-month project, not a campaign.
 Brands that start now earn a compounding advantage over those that treat GEO as something to revisit next quarter.